 The aggregate of input tax credit uploaded in Table 6B and 6H gets auto populated in this table.
 Table 6B captures input tax credit on inward supplies (other than imports and inward supplies on which tax is to be paid on reverse charge but includes services received from SEZ).
-Table 6H, on the other hand, relates to the aggregate value of input tax credit reclaimed under the provisions of the GST.
+Table 6H, on the other hand, relates to the aggregate value of input tax credit reclaimed (other than table 6B) under the provisions of the GST.